-You would be wondering what is the difference between signing and certifying PDF document?
+You would be wondering what is the difference between signing and certifying PDF documents?
 And why should you certify a document?

 Signing a PDF document or form means that you approved the document contents and requested changes.
-However, when you certify a PDF document or form it ensures its integrity and authenticity.
-You allow recipients to make only specific changes in published PDF document or form.
+But when you certify a PDF document or form, it ensures its integrity and authenticity.
+You allow recipients to make only specific changes in published PDF documents or forms.
 For example, in the case of PDF forms, you can specify that the recipient can fill in the form fields without invalidating the document.
 However, if a user tries to add or remove a form field or a page, the certification will be invalidated.

-Let me show how it works.
+Let us show you how it works.
 For example, there is a scenario when you want to share some company policy document and do not allow recipients to modify it.
-You can certify the document and set docMdpAccessPermissionType parameter to NoChanges, so user cannot modify it otherwise certification will be invalided.
+You can certify the document and set docMdpAccessPermissionType parameter to NoChanges, so the user cannot modify it otherwise certification will be invalided.

 Have you noticed?
 I have shared C# code snippet example.
 However, if you are working in some other programming language, no need to worry.
 We have SDKs for all popular programming languages and you can pick SDK of your choice.